Rumpunzel/rpg-thingy/rules/conditions-and-resting.md

 While resting in a settlement, you can mend social conditions with Resource tests, though not all severities can be mended with all Approaches.

-- **Minor social conditions can be mended by Resources with any Approach.**
+- **Minor social conditions can be mended by Means with any Approach.**
-- **Moderate social conditions can be mended by Resources with Vigor and Reason but not by Intuition.** Fame, Wealth, rigorous bookkeeping, or a sound argument before a court are required to get out of these predicaments.
+- **Moderate social conditions can be mended by Means with Vigor and Reason but not by Intuition.** Fame, Wealth, rigorous bookkeeping, or a sound argument before a court are required to get out of these predicaments.
-- **Major social conditions can only be mended by Resources with Vigor.** Nobility, a made name, or chests of gold are required to get out of these predicaments.
+- **Major social conditions can only be mended by Means with Vigor.** Nobility, a made name, or chests of gold are required to get out of these predicaments.